baj12/XOR/README.md

 - **Genetic Algorithm:** Optimizes the initial weights of the neural network to improve training performance.
 - **Neural Network Training:** Uses the optimized weights to train the model and achieve better accuracy.

+### Genetic Algorithm (GA)

+The GA works by evolving a population of candidate solutions (individuals) over several generations.
+Each individual represents a set of initial weights for the neural network.
+The steps involved are:

+1. **Initialization:** Create an initial population of individuals with random weights.
+2. **Evaluation:** Evaluate the fitness of each individual by training the neural network with the corresponding weights and measuring its performance.
+3. **Selection:** Select individuals based on their fitness to create a mating pool.
+4. **Crossover:** Perform crossover (recombination) on pairs of individuals to create offspring.
+5. **Mutation:** Apply random mutations to the offspring to introduce variability.
+6. **Replacement:** Replace the old population with the new offspring.
+7. **Repeat:** Repeat the evaluation, selection, crossover, mutation, and replacement steps for a specified number of generations.

+### Neural Network

+The neural network used in this project is a simple feedforward neural network with the following structure:

+- **Input Layer:** Takes two input features (`x` and `y`).
+- **Hidden Layers:** Two hidden layers with configurable units and activation functions.
+- **Output Layer:** A single output unit with a sigmoid activation function for binary classification.

+The network is trained using the Adam optimizer and binary cross-entropy loss.

 ### Logging Levels